WesselSmit/education-portal/DESIGN_RATIONALE.md

 2. Defining the Custom Element
 A custom element is a JS class that extends the HTMLElement property, you must extend a HTMLElement class to inherit the methods which allow you to manipulate it in JS (such as: innerHTML, classList etc.).
-To be able to use the web component in our HTML/DOM we need to register it in the `customElements` list.
+To be able to use the web component in our HTML/DOM we need to register it in the `customElements` property of the window object.
 When you define your custom element you have to choose a name for it.
-All custom element names must contain a `-`, this indicates to the browser the element is a custom element.
+All custom element names must contain a `-`, this indicates to the HTML parser that element is a custom element.

 <details><summary>Example: Defining Custom Element</summary>